Algebraic Goodwillie spectral sequence: Two-stage functors

 Recall that the category of symmetric sequences $\sseq(\calC)$ in an $\infty$-category $\calC$ is the functor category $\sseq(\calC)=\Fun(\FB,\calC)$, see Section~\ref{section: H-Lie-algebras}, and $\sseq$ is the category $\sseq(\Mod_{\kk})$.

-Suppose that the category $\calC$ is cocomplete and it is endowed with a (non-unital) symmetric monoidal product $\otimes\colon \calC\times \calC \to \calC$ which commutes with colimits at each separate variable.
-We endow the category $\FB$ with the symmetric monoidal structure given by disjoint unions.
-In this way, we equip the ($1$-)category of symmetric sequences $\sseq(\calC)$ with the \emph{Day convolution} product (see e.g.~\cite[Section~2.2.6]{HigherAlgebra} and~\cite{Glasman16}):
+Suppose that the category $\calC \in \Pre^{L,\otimes}_{\mathrm{st}}$ is stable presentably (non-unital) symmetric monoidal.
+We endow the ($1$-)category $\FB$ with the symmetric monoidal structure given by disjoint unions.
+Then the category of symmetric sequences $\sseq(\calC)$ inherits a (non-unital) symmetric monoidal structure $\sseq(\calC)^{\circledast}$ given by the \emph{Day convolution} product (see e.g.~\cite[Section~2.2.6]{HigherAlgebra} and~\cite{Glasman16}):

 Informally, the Day convolution is given as follows